-I certify that a copy of Duke Energy Carolinas, LLC's and Duke Energy Progress, LLC's Joint Progress Report, in Docket No. E-100, Sub 167, has been served by electronic mail, hand delivery, or by depositing a copy in the United States Mail, 1st Class Postage Prepaid, properly addressed to parties of record.
+I certify that a copy of Duke Energy Carolinas, LLC and Duke Energy Progress, LLC's Second Joint 45-Day Progress Report, in Docket No. E-100, Sub 167, has been served by electronic mail, hand delivery, or by depositing a copy in the United States Mail, 1st Class Postage Prepaid, properly addressed to parties of record.

-This the 7th day of December, 2020.
+This the 21st day of January 2021.